Estudiantes de Buenos Aires: Institutional development

-Back in the Primera B, Estudiantes (still being coached by Trigilli) built two new standgrounds to increase the stadium capacity.
-Trigilli left in 1982, which the team developed a poor performance, almost being relegated to Primera C. Trigilli came back in 1983 and Estudiantes qualified to the "octagonal" searching for a place in Primera.
-The team finally was eliminated by Deportivo Italiano.
+Back in the Primera B, Estudiantes (still being coached by Trigilli) built two new stands to increase the stadium capacity.
+Trigilli left in 1982, where the team had poor performances, almost being relegated to Primera C. Trigilli came back in 1983 and Estudiantes qualified to the promotion playoffs searching for a place in Primera, where they were eliminated by Deportivo Italiano.

 In 1986, Argentine football was restructured again, and therefore the Primera B Nacional was created as the second division.
-Estudiantes could not qualify to be in that tournament (finished 10th and only 8 were able to play in Nacional B) so the squad went on Primera B, renamed "Primera B Metropolitana" although it was a third division of the football league system.
+Estudiantes could not qualify to be in that tournament (finished 10th and only 8 were able to play in Nacional B) so the squad went to Primera B, renamed "Primera B Metropolitana", although it was a third division of the league system.

 In 1988 the club inaugurated a new grandstand which a capacity of 10,000 seats.

-Promotions and relegations
+1990s and 2000s: Bouncing divisions, Deep cup campaigns

 After poor performances in past seasons, Estudiantes brought Ricardo Trigilli back as its coach.
 Under his command, the team could keep its place in the third division.
-In 1995–96 season Estudiantes achieved the so long awaited promotion to Nacional B, defeating its historical rival Almagro with a memorable 5–1 in the second final match (after finishing 2–2 the first game).
+In the 1995–96 season Estudiantes achieved the so long awaited promotion to Nacional B, defeating its historical rival Almagro with a memorable 5–1 scoreline in the second final match (after finishing 2–2 the first game).
 Trigilli achieved the record of being the team's coach in the two promotions obtained by the club, 1977 and 1995–96.

 In the 1998–99 season Estudiantes was relegated to Primera B Metropolitana again, along with Atlanta.
-Only a year lasted until team's return to Primera B Nacional, which happened in the playoffs finals defeating Sarmiento de Junín.
-In 2000–01 season Estudiantes went down to Primera B Metropolitana again, where it has remained since.
+Only a year lasted until the team's return to Primera B Nacional by defeating Sarmiento de Junín.
+In 2001 Estudiantes was relegated to Primera B Metropolitana again.

+In the 2012–13 Copa Argentina with the team still in the third tier, Estudiantes made the semi-finals in a memorable campaign where they eliminated River Plate, Banfield, and Talleres, before losing to San Lorenzo on penalties after a 1–1 draw.